freesewing/markdown/org/docs/patterns/holmes/instructions/en.md

 ### Step 6: Finishing Ties

 If you did not cut your ties down when constructing the ear flaps, now is the time to do so.
-If you made your ties with your main fabric then you do not need to do these steps.
+If you made custom ties with fabric then you do not need to do these steps.
 Again read through both methods carefully and pick which is the best for you.

 #### Finishing Ties Method 1

 __1.__ Fold the ends of a tie in half and cut a triangle out from the corner to the fold.
 __2.__ Unfold.
 __3.__ If you are worried about the ties fraying you can use fray check or equivalent.
 __4.__ Repeat steps 1 to 3 for the remaining tie.

 #### Finishing Ties Method 2

 __1.__ Fold under 1/8" (3mm) and another 1/8" (3mm) on one of the ties.
 Pin if needed.
-__2.__ ***Whipstitch*** the folded edge down to the tie __3.__ Repeat steps 1 to 2 for the remaining tie.
+__2.__ ***Whipstitch*** the folded edge down to the tie
+__3.__ Repeat steps 1 to 2 for the remaining tie.

 <Note>